deprimus/Tale/README.md

 2. In the toolbar, click `Tale -> Setup -> Run Full Setup`
 3. Click `Import` if a window pops up
 4. All done.
 Tale is now fully operational.

+The Tale source code is located in `Assets/Scripts/Tale`.
+The `Assets/Resources` dir contains additional resources, such as the Tale logo (which is used in the splash scene).

 Here's the old setup in case you want to manually set up Tale, or want to see how it works: [setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md).